Refugee crisis explained

 Should the UK government accept more refugees?

-CAFOD, alongside other agencies, has consistently called on the UK government to accept more refugees from Syria - including women and children at risk of sexual violence, disabled people, and people who need urgent medical and psychological support.
+CAFOD, alongside other agencies, has consistently called on the UK government to accept more refugees from Syria, Afghanistan and any other country where lives at risk - including women and children at risk of sexual violence, disabled people, and people who need urgent medical and psychological support.

 In January 2016 CAFOD, along with 25 other British NGOs, wrote a joint letter to the Prime Minister making the following points:

 “We therefore join leading members of the legal community in endorsing the following four refugee principles and believe that, as a matter of urgency: